pytorch/rfcs/RFC-0005-structured-kernel-definitions.md

 that CPUTensors can be created from `const Tensor&` without incurring a reference count bump).

-One question is wheter or not the existence of CPUTensor means we should eliminate the `at::cpu::` namespace (as they serve near equivalent purposes;
+One question is whether or not the existence of CPUTensor means we should eliminate the `at::cpu::` namespace (as they serve near equivalent purposes;
 if you have functions which support CPUTensor, simply (unsafely) cast your Tensor to a CPUTensor and then utilize the regular API.)
 One